seungukj/seungukj.github.io/_posts/2022-03-24-epsilon-delta-limit.md

 So apparently, the order of domain and range controls seems to be inverted between (?) and ($\epsilon$-$\delta$).
 Understanding this is the main key to the hurdle 3, understanding the order $\forall\epsilon\exists\delta$.

 It is not surprising to believe that every instructor in analysis has their rationals to answer why the order makes sense.
+(Say, by some cases where 'weird' quantifying does not make sense; by some good pictures on depicting why the standard choice should be the case, etc.)

 As one of such rationals, I state my rational as follows.

  > **Claim.** The order $\forall\epsilon\exists\delta$ is coming from the following inputs.
  > * Translating the 'definition' (?) into infinitesimals.